redystum/System-Dashboard/README.md

 ![System Dashboard Screenshot](assets/Screenshot.png)

-Made with my own use case in mind, all made from scratch, the program is a server and a html parser.
+Made with my own use case in mind, all made from scratch, from the server to the html parser.

 ## Features